Perfect Particle Transmission through Duality Defects: A non-integrable example

 The transformation Eq.~\eqref{eq:half_unitary} is not restricted to free-fermion models such as Ising, or even integrable models.
 We apply it here to the spin-1 Heisenberg chain, which realizes the gapped Haldane phase~\cite{Haldane:1982rj,Haldane_1983}.
-While this phase is now known as a canonical example of symmetry-protected topological (SPT) order~\cite{PhysRevB.80.155131,Chen:2012ctz,Senthil:2014ooa}, it is dual to a usual ferromagnet through Kennedy-Tasaki(KT) transformation~\cite{KT_2,KT_1992}.
-This transformation can be represented with a bond dimension 2 MPO as $T_{ii\alpha\beta}=\tilde{\sigma}^i_{\alpha\beta}$ with $\tilde{\sigma}^i=(\sigma^x,i\sigma^y,\sigma^z)$, where the first and the last two indices act on the physical and virtual space.
-The resulting Hamiltonian coupling the systems is
+While this phase is now known as a canonical example of symmetry-protected topological (SPT) order~\cite{PhysRevB.80.155131,Chen:2012ctz,Senthil:2014ooa}, it is dual to the usual ferromagnet through the Kennedy--Tasaki (KT) transformation~\cite{KT_2,KT_1992}.
+This transformation can be represented with a bond dimension 2 MPO with local tensor $T_{ij\alpha\beta}=\delta_{ij}\tilde{\sigma}^i_{\alpha\beta}$ with $\tilde{\sigma}^i=(\sigma^x,i\sigma^y,\sigma^z)$, where the first and the last two indices refer to the physical and virtual spaces, respectively~\cite{lootens2023dualities}. we then {\em define} the dual and impurity Hamiltonians by replacing $U_{KW}$ in \eqref{UhU} and \eqref{himpdef} with the analogous unitary operator here.
+Defining $h_j= S_j\cdot S_{j+1}$, we obtain

+It is important to note that the impurity is a qubit distinct from the spin-1 physical space.
+This qubit is similar to the edge mode of the AKLT ground state, which transforms projectively under the $\mathbb{Z}_2\times\mathbb{Z}_{2}$ symmetry that is being gauged by the KT transform~\cite{KT_2,KT_1992,AKLT_1987,Pollmann_2012}.
+We then define the full Hamiltonian as \eqref{eq:Hamiltonian} as before, where here $H_{\text{L}}=\sum_{j=1}^{I-1} h_j$ and $H_{\text{R}}=\sum_{j=I+1}^L h'_j$\;.